 (Please note that the Title IX administrator is required by law to act upon any incidents they learn about.)

 - Attitudes and the law related to sexual harassment and assault as well as local resources will vary from country to country.
 For this reason, if you believe you have been involved in an incident, we highly recommend that you consult with someone in Whitman’s Off-Campus Studies or Malia Lewis (firstname.lastname@example.org) for guidance about how to proceed.
 For example, depending on local conditions, it may or may not be beneficial to report a sexual assault to local police.
 Seek guidance from your local program staff and Whitman Off-Campus Studies about this.

 A complete copy of the Whitman sexual harassment policy is available in the College’s Sexual Misconduct and Grievance policies at:

 Details about how to handle an allegation of sexual harassment or assault can be found at:

-Students who study abroad may assume that they will be less likely to be a victim of crime overseas because many countries have a lower rate of violent crimes that the United States.
-However, as a visitor from the U.S. you are likely to stand out because of your clothes, the way you walk, your speech, and other factors.
+Students who study abroad may assume that they will be less likely to be a victim of crime overseas because many countries have a lower rate of violent crimes than the United States.
+However, as a visitor from the U.S., you are likely to stand out because of your clothes, the way you walk, your speech, and other factors.
 Unfortunately, that makes you more likely to be targeted by petty criminals or others with bad intentions.